vimanuelt/ghostbsd-core-build/README.md

 * vm-bhyve with one time manual configuration required

 Lesser configurations should work but have not been tested.

+## Optional
+The following ISO is suggested for use, but not mandatory. ftp://ftp.researchbsd.dev/pub/GhostBSD/development/GhostBSD-minimal-env-for-poudriere-2020-08-02.iso

 ## Install C compliler
 ```